-The score forms (bubble sheets) are marked by computer and then the form of all unsuccessful Candidates is carefully reviewed by the psychometrician for any coding errors such as Candidate ID number, full name, Exam booklet version number and accurate coding of erasures.
+The score forms (bubble sheets) are marked electronically.
+The psychometrician carefully reviews all unsuccessful candidates’ score forms for any coding errors such as Candidate ID number, full name, Exam booklet version number, and accurate coding of erasures.

-Test items are subject to review and may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics, for example, if the item fails to discriminate positively.
-A panel of optometrists under the guidance of the psychometrician participate in the review process.
-Deleted items are removed from scoring for all candidates thereby ensuring that reported results are valid and fair.
+A panel of optometrists under the guidance of the psychometrician complete a review of test items.
+Certain items may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics.
+For example, if the item fails to discriminate positively.
+Deleted items are removed from scoring for all candidates, thereby ensuring that reported results are valid and fair.

 Scoring Procedures OSCE

 The OSCE examination has both interactive (stations that include a standardized patient) and non-interactive stations.

 For interactive stations, candidate performances are rated by examiners who have been trained in the use of the standardized checklist criteria for the station.
 Examiners rate a candidate’s performance on domains of Outcome, Performance, and Communication.